iitmbsc-student-projects/gate-da/papers/index.md

 order: 8
 ---

-This section will have a collection of practice papers.
-To begin with, it includes the GATE paper for the year $2024$.
+This section will have a collection of previous year questions papers.
+We plan to present detailed solutions to the questions in each paper.
+The GATE papers so far:

+- 2024
+- 2025